cbg-ethz/SCITE/README.md

 * 1 if mutation i is observed in cell j, or
 * 3 if the data point is missing

+The sample datasets dataNavin.csv and dataXu.csv have this format.
 #### (b) Heterozygous and homozygous mutations distinguished
+The entry at position [i,j] should be

 * 0 if mutation i is not observed in cell j,
 * 1 if heterozygous mutation i is observed in cell j
 * 2 if homozygous mutation i is observed in cell j
 * 3 if the data point is missing

+The sample datasets dataHou18.csv and dataHou78.csv have this format

 ### 2. Mutation names (optional)

-A list specifying the names the mutations, e.g. the name of the gene in which the mutation occurs.
-If not specified, the mutations are numbered from 1 to n.
+A list specifying the names of the mutations, e.g. the name of the gene in which the mutation occurs.
+For the sample datasets provided here, these files have the extension *.geneNames*.
+If no such file is specified, the mutations are numbered from 1 to n.

 ### 3. The true tree (optional)